collective/quills.app/quills/app/tests/fixedBugs.rst

 With Products.Quills this test-case will fail for another reason.
 There the redirect handler (quills.app.browser.discussionreply) is not registered during testing; probably because of the GS profile in the tests module.
+FIX ME!

     >>> from urllib2 import HTTPError
     >>> try: